Currow: History

+Evidence of ancient settlement in the area includes a number of ringfort, fulacht fiadh, souterrain, enclosure and standing stone sites in the townlands of Ranalough, Cloonclogh, Killeentierna and Parknasmuttaun.

-The original village grew up on both sides of the roadway to the north of Flesk Bridge, between two old estates, Dicksgrove and Parkmore, which have influenced the architectural character.
+The original village of Currow grew up on both sides of the roadway to the north of Flesk Bridge, between two old estates, Dicksgrove and Parkmore, which have influenced the architectural character.
 The Meredith Family were the landlords of the area, residing in the old Parkmore estate.
 The first influence of the British came from the Herbert Family during the plantations.
 Unlike some nearby villages and towns, the village did not see major development during the Celtic Tiger.
-Any development is mainly one-off housing.

 Con Houlihan, a columnist with the Sunday World, once wrote how he considered Currow as his 'own favourite' village in Ireland.
 Although he is undecided whether Currow is a village or a hamlet.
 He also declared he would someday 'apply to be made a Freeman of Currow'.

 Demographics

-Currow is in the Electoral District of Killeentierna.
+Currow is in the Electoral District (ED) of Killeentierna.
 Historically a Gaeltacht area, it is within the Rural District of Killarney and is included in the Kerry constituency for national elections.
-Killeentierna is also the Roman Catholic Parish under the Roman Catholic Diocese of Kerry which is made up of Currow, Kilsarcon and Currans.
+Killeentierna is also the Roman Catholic parish under the Roman Catholic Diocese of Kerry which is made up of Currow, Kilsarcon and Currans.
 Before 1898, Currow was included under the barony of Trughanacmy.
 However this form of administrative area has been obsolete since the Local Government Act 1898.

-As of the 2006 census, Killeentierna Electoral Division had a population of 892 persons (465 males and 427 females).
+As of the 2006 census, Killeentierna ED had a population of 892 persons (465 males and 427 females).
 This was a slight increase on 2002 census figures of 856.
-The 1996 census recorded 878 inhabitants.
-Catholicism was recorded as the largest religion in the area covering 95% of the population.

-The 2011 census of Ireland, which took place on 10 April, showed an increase in population in the Killeentierna Electoral District on 2006 census figures, a 2.4% increase.
-The 2011 population was recorded as 913 persons, 461 males and 452 females.
+The 2011 census recorded 913 people in the Killeentierna ED, a 2.4% increase from the 2006 census.
+In 2022, Killeentierna ED had a population of 872, of whom 762 (87%) were Catholic.

 Facilities

-Currow has one public house, a Roman Catholic church, community centre (consisting of large hall area, stage, meeting rooms, changing facilities), primary school, one convenience shop, graveyard, an electronic services workshop, beautician, small public park and a GAA pitch.
-There are several other small enterprises and services in the area.
+As of 2009, Currow had a community centre, primary school, pub, Roman Catholic church, graveyard, small public park and a GAA pitch.
+There are also several other small enterprises in the area, including an electronic services workshop and hair salon.
+Currow's post office closed in 2018.

-The local national (primary) school, Scoil Mhuire Agus Naomh Threasa (English: St Mary's and Teresa School), serves the parish of Currow.
+The local national (primary) school, Scoil Mhuire Agus Naomh Threasa (English: St Mary's and Teresa School), serves the area.
 Originally Scoil Mhuire, the Department of Education amalgamated Scoil Mhuire with Kilsarcon School which centralised resources to a more modern facility in Currow village.

 The Church of the Immaculate Conception is located in the centre of the village on a site donated by Richard Meredith, who had connections to the estate house in Dickgrove.
 This Catholic church was built in the 1950s to designs by Patrick J. Sheahan.
 It was blessed and dedicated by Rev. Denis Moynihan, Bishop of Kerry, on 2 June 1954.